 2 Timothy 3:16-17, NLT

-Alwyn Wall, Jano Wall and Tom Hooper at Calvary Chapel Melbourne, Florida, playing “Fool’s Wisdom.”
+Alwyn Wall, Jano Wall and Tom Hooper at Calvary Chapel Melbourne, Florida, playing the 1970’s Christian classic, “Fool’s Wisdom.”

 “The Bible is alive; it speaks to me.
 It has feet; it runs after me.
 It has hands; it lays hold of me!”